 In 2015, after the book and the CD returned to print, Buried Country was reborn – going from cult classic to a ‘masterwork’, as the Australian Book Review put it in its 2015 Books of the Year list – and in 2016 the momentum redoubled again when it got up onto the stage as a touring ‘Live in Concert’ show.

-Starring the stars of Buried Country singing just some of its greatest hits, the show made its world premiere at the Playhouse in Newcastle in August 2016, it played a couple more gigs towards the end of the year at the Melbourne Festival and Dubbo Artlands, before carrying on doing more shows through 2017.
+Starring the stars of Buried Country performing just some of its greatest hits, the show made its world premiere at the Playhouse in Newcastle in August 2016, and played a couple more gigs towards the end of the year at the Melbourne Festival and Dubbo Artlands, before carrying on doing more shows through 2017.
 But it was never quite the same after the death of the incomparable Auriel Andrew (see here), and in early 2018 it played its last gig, at Tamworth, back where it started out getting workshopped in the first place.

 For me, Buried Country wasn’t just the story of a lifetime that any writer would be humbled to have lit upon, it changed my life.
 In the foreword Paul Kelly originally wrote for the first edition of the book back in 2000, he said I “stepped into the river.”
-Well, I’ve gone on with plenty of other things in my time, but I’ve always had one foot in that river – and right now it feels like both, and boots’n’all!
+Well, I’ve gone on with plenty of other things in my time, but I’ve always had one foot in that river – and very often it's felt like both, and boots’n’all!
 Join us in the ride...